Christian views on slavery

 Christian views on slavery are varied regionally, historically and spiritually.
 Slavery in various forms has been a part of the social environment for much of Christianity's history, spanning well over eighteen centuries.
-In the early years of Christianity, slavery was an established feature of the economy and society in the Roman Empire, and this persisted in different forms and with regional differences well into the Middle Ages.
 Saint Augustine described slavery as being against God's intention and resulting from sin.
+The earliest elaboration of abolition that surivies from antiquity is Gregory of Nyssa's sermon on owning slaves and pride (380 AD), anticipating the moral groundwork of the abolitionist movement by nearly 1,500 years.
 In the eighteenth century the abolition movement took shape among Christians across the globe.

 In the eighteenth and nineteenth century debates concerning abolition, passages in the Bible were used by both pro-slavery advocates and abolitionists to support their respective views.

 In modern times, various Christian organizations reject the permissibility of slavery.